wimalopaan/opentx/README.md

 | OK     | Confirm.
 Hold on main screen for model menu.
 Short press on main screen for popup menu.            |
 | CANCEL | Exit/Back/Cancel.                                                                                  |
 | BIND   | Scroll pages right or left (long press), go right in a line.
 Hold on main screen for general menu. |

+DFU bootloader mode - Start by pushing horizontal trims to the center + power on a the same time.

 ## Shutdown